- Four day battery life

 We had pretty positive things to say about the Fitbit Flex 2's swim tracking skills, but what was lacking from the experience was actually knowing what progress you were making during your pool time.
 That's been addressed with the Ionic where you can now keep track of lengths, distance covered and workout duration on the touchscreen display.
 It doesn't display the type of strokes and there's no SWOLF data available, so data-hungry swimmers might find the experience a little underwhelming.
 But there's still enough here to get a better sense of your performance in the pool.

 The waterproof design also extends to open water swimming, but there's a bit of a clanger: unlike the Apple Watch Series 2 or a Garmin Fenix 5, there is no proper open water swimming, where you can take it for a dip in the sea and use the cues to measure how much distance you've covered.

-Swim tracking: Fitbit (left and centre) and Suunto Movescount app (right)
+Swim tracking: Fitbit (left and center) and Suunto Movescount app (right)